robOcity/robocity.github.com/content/posts/updating-the-blog.md

 ## Generating and Reviewing Content

+1. Checkout content branch on your blog (I use _source_), add, edit and check-in your new post
+2. Run `jupyter nbconvert --to=markdown your-notebook.ipynb`.
+Note: `jupyter nbconvert --help` has good explanations of how else to use `nbconvert`.
-1. Run `pelican content` from your blogs root directory and automatically detects changes in content
+3. Run `pelican content` from your blogs root directory and automatically detects changes in content
-2. Fix any warnings or errors that Pelican reports
+4. Fix any warnings or errors that Pelican reports
-3. `cd output` and open `http://localhost:8000` in your browser and review your blogs appearance
+5. `cd output` and open `http://localhost:8000` in your browser and review your blogs appearance
-4. Start Python's build-in web server by running: `python -m http.server 8000`
+6. Start Python's build-in web server by running: `python -m http.server 8000`
-5. Keep editing and refreshing to see your latest changes
+7. Keep editing and refreshing to see your latest changes
-6. Control-c to halt `pelican content`
+8. Control-c to halt `pelican content`

 ## Publishing to Github Pages